2gatherproject/decentralized-social-apps-guide/README.md

 * [3box](https://3box.io/) Nascent social networking platform using Ethereum and OrbitDB (IPFS-based)
 * [Mix platform](https://www.mix-blockchain.org/) - Using Ethereum and IPFS
-* [Matrix platform](https://matrix.org/) - Matrix is currently federated/distributed, but they are looking into a [fully decentralized P2P version with an innovative approach](https://fosdem.org/2020/schedule/event/dip_p2p_matrix/) that puts the federated server onto people's devices!
-Something to watch.
+* [Matrix platform](https://matrix.org/) - Matrix is an extendable social messaging platform that is currently federated/distributed, but they are looking into a [fully decentralized P2P version](https://fosdem.org/2020/schedule/event/dip_p2p_matrix/) with an innovative approach that puts the federated server onto people's devices!
+Something to watch - A [discussion room](https://matrix.to/#/#p2p:matrix.org) is available to follow developments.
 Strongly private group messaging using MegOlm double-ratchet.
-[Element](https://element.io/), formerly known as Riot IM, is the reference client for Matrix.
+Supports [bridges](https://matrix.org/bridges/) to existing "walled garden" corporate networks and custom [bots](https://matrix.org/bots/).
+Matrix is governed through an transparent, participatory process overseen by the [Matrix Foundation](https://matrix.org/foundation/).
+Element is Matrix's reference client (see above).
 * [SecuShare](https://secushare.org/) - decentralized messaging on GNU:Net (see below)
 * [Textile platform](https://textile.io/) - Using IPFS